European Union institutions

 In line with the International relations policy 2020, the Agency actively fosters links with the EU enlargement countries and helps them to prepare for future participation in ECDC’s activities.

 Countries which have applied to the EU and following the European Council decision have been granted the status of candidate country.
 These countries have begun, or will begin shortly, the accession process by adopting EU legislation.
-Currently there are five candidate countries, namely, Albania, Montenegro, Serbia, the former Yugoslav Republic of Macedonia, and Turkey.
+Currently there are five candidate countries, namely, Albania, Montenegro, Serbia, The Republic of North Macedonia, and Turkey.

 The countries covered by the EU enlargement policy and which did not apply or have not been recognised as candidate countries are considered potential candidates.
 Currently there are two potential candidate countries - Bosnia and Herzegovina, and Kosovo* (*This designation is without prejudice to positions on status, and in line with UNSCR 1244/99 and the ICJ Opinion on the Kosovo Declaration of Independence).